 This is why all yogis have beautiful feet; they bring good news.
 It’s not good news in the sense of Christian Gospel, but seeing our feet as beautiful is the place to start a full make-over.
 This make-over is not cosmetic but foundational.

 Yogis learn to exercise their toes and become more aware that feet are the key to forward movement or standing balance.
-Yogis work to deliberately strengthen the midfoot that forms the arch from 5 irregularly shaped tarsals.
+Yogis work to deliberately strengthen the bouncy castle for sale midfoot that forms the arch from 5 irregularly shaped tarsals.
 The result of all this yogic attention to their standing base is life-long health and pain free living in our feet – one of the most overlooked and yet important parts of our physicality.

 Before even considering the complicated bone makeup of the foot’s arch, or the many small bones forming tarsals and metatarsals, remember that once Leonardo DaVinci said, “The foot is a masterpiece of engineering and a work of art.”